-There are two BR swan neck vacuum pipe brackets (28) included.
-These are quite distinctive and were fitted to a lot of BR wagons built with vacuum brakes and also those that were fitted as part of the mid-fifties vacuum braking program.
+There are two swan neck vacuum pipe brackets (25) included.
+Most wagons with this underframe had upright type vacuum piped but occasionally they were fitted with the swan neck type that hung down from the headstock.
 They come in two parts.
 There is a bracket which attaches to the solebar and a round head that has 'tails' that fold up.
+Two length brackets are included.
+Check your prototype for which ones you need.
 Press out the rivets on the bracket and remove from the fret.
 Twist the base of the bracket through 90° so that the interface with the head faces away from the rivets.
 This bracket can then be soldered to the back of the head (the side with no half etched areas).
 It is easiest to do this while the head is still attached to the fret.
 There is a small slot to help provide a positive location.
 Once soldered in place the assembly can be removed from the fret and the 'tails' on the head folded out.